‹ Back to blogs

 While there’s no cure for intrusive thoughts, there are plenty of ways to stop them from interfering in your life, including:

 • Therapy: One type of therapy that has helped people who struggle with intrusive thoughts is cognitive behavioral therapy (CBT).
-CBT involves working with a therapist to understand your thought patterns and learn coping strategies for the unpleasant feelings that can come along with unwanted thoughts.
+CBT involves working with a therapist to understand your thought patterns and learn coping strategies to reframe unpleasant feelings that can come along with unwanted thoughts.
 That can make intrusive thoughts less frequent and less bothersome when they do come along.
 If you have a therapist, try asking them about CBT.
-If you don't have a therapist, consider seeing one with CBT training.
+If you don't have a therapist or the support of another mental health professional, consider seeing one with CBT training.

 • Psychiatry: CBT helps you understand and manage your thoughts, but sometimes that’s not enough to improve your quality of life.
 A psychiatrist can work with you to figure out whether medication can help.
 For people with OCD, selective serotonin reuptake inhibitors (SSRIs) like Zoloft and Buspar can be especially helpful for curbing compulsive behavior.